top of page

 Northern Lights Fly Fishers Chapter

-Trout Unlimited Edmonton, the first TUC chapter west of Ontario, was established in 1978 by a group of local fly fishermen.
-Its first significant event was a ‘Coldwater Anglers Conference’ featuring renowned angling author Lefty Kreh.
-The tradition of providing fisheries-related education, often featuring distinguished angling authorities, has continued to this day.
-Meanwhile, also in Edmonton, a group of fly fishers began to meet regularly to share and demonstrate their common passion for the art of fly tying, and in 1994, they founded the ‘Northern Lights Fly Tyers Club’.
-The two organizations shared many of the same members and interests.
-Their initial conservation efforts focused on central Alberta's brown trout streams, especially the Raven and North Raven rivers.
-In January 2010, both organizations merged to become Northern Lights Fly Tyers – TUC Edmonton, later amended to Trout Unlimited Canada – Northern Lights Fly Fishers Chapter.
+Meanwhile, a group of local fly fishers began to meet regularly to share and demonstrate their common passion for the art of fly tying and in 1994, they founded the ‘Northern Lights Fly Tyers Club’.
+The two organizations shared many of the same members and interests and began working together on a number of projects.
+In January 2010, the two organizations merged to become one entity, Northern Lights Fly Tyers – TUC Edmonton.
+That was later amended to Trout Unlimited Canada – Northern Lights Fly Fishers Chapter.

 Chapter President: Ken Monk